 How to Measure Employee Ownership

-I have often been asked was recently asked in an e-mail how I would measure employee ownership in a company.
+I was once asked in an e-mail how I would measure employee ownership in a company.
 Before we get into the suggestions that I offered, we might want to first consider the question “Why is it important to have high levels of employee ownership?”
-While this might sound like a stupid question to some, believe it or not, there are a lot of people out there who really don’t care if the levels of employee ownership in their company are high or not.
+While this might sound like a silly question to some, there are people out there who really don’t care if the levels of employee ownership in their company are high or not.
 How do I know this?

 The Need for High Levels of Employee Ownership

 To begin with, I believe that we only measure what we consider to be important.
 If your company does not measure ownership at all, let alone have strategies in their strategic plans for improving these measures over time, I would question the degree to which employee ownership is important to you.
 Over the past twenty-plus years, I have served as an Examiner for the national Malcolm Baldrige Quality Award and also assisted multiple state award programs.
 I have read many applications over that time, and yes, some of those applications did not include measures of employee ownership in their results.

 Secondly, I have seen how people are treated in some companies I have crossed paths with over time.
 If I attempt to put myself in their shoes, I would have a hard time taking much ownership in those organizations.
 If we allow systems to exist that hinder, or actually decrease, ownership levels as each day goes by, we probably don’t care that much about ownership levels.

 Still, the question begs to be answered – why do we need high levels of employee ownership?
 Well, first of all, if you are trying to make a high quality product or provide a high quality service, and the quality of those product or service attributes cannot be totally controlled by machines, then ownership levels directly affect the quality of your product or service.